Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

+which we also call curved von Mises-Fisher distribution (curved vMF).
 The maximum of $x^T\!\mu(t)$ for a single slerp can be computed in closed form.
-The total maximum over the entire curve is the maximum over the maxima of slerps connecting two successive points.
-The probability distribution determined by \eqref{eq:curved-vMF} concentrates `mass' around the curve.
-As in the case for the standard vMF distribution, the parameter $\kappa$ controls the concentration.
-In our sampling tests, we choose $\kappa=300$.
-We run all four samplers on targeting the corresponding curved vMF.
-Rejection-based geoSSS and HMC takes roughly similar run duration, HMC taking slightly longer.
-However, almost twice as long as shrinkage-based geoSSS.
-RWMH is by far the fastest method.
-Refer Section~\ref{supp-run-times} for run times.
+The total maximum over the entire curve is then the maximum over the maxima of slerps connecting two successive points.
+The probability distribution corresponding to \eqref{eq:curved-vMF} concentrates probability mass around the curve $\mu(t)$.
+As in the case for the standard vMF distribution, the parameter $\kappa > 0$ controls the concentration.